shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - user initiates a request
 - "location finder" finds the user's current location using gps / wifi / cellular data
-- user searches for the destination using a typeahead, and the "distributed search" converts it to an exact location
+- user searches for the destination using a typeahead, and "geocoding" helps convert it to an exact location
 - "route finder" finds the path from source to destination
 - the route finder service requests the "area search service" to find the area between the source and destination
 - then, the route finder service requests the "graph processing service" to run the shortest path algorithm on the graph database for this area